umd-mith/mith-static/src/pages/news/reckoning-with-digital-projects-mith-makes-a-roadmap.md

 ---
 author:
   - Stephanie Sapienza
-date: '2018-10-04T20:20:00.000Z'
+date: "2018-10-04T20:20:00.000Z"
 layout: ../../layouts/PostLayout.astro
 slug: reckoning-with-digital-projects-mith-makes-a-roadmap
-title: 'Reckoning with Digital Projects: MITH Makes a Roadmap'
+title: "Reckoning with Digital Projects: MITH Makes a Roadmap"
 ---

 In February of 2018, MITH spent dedicated time talking about sustainability of digital projects with a team from the University of Pittsburgh’s Visual Media Workshop (VMW) as part of a focused user testing session for The Socio-Technical Sustainability Roadmap.
 The research project that produced the Roadmap was led by Alison Langmead, with Project Managers Aisling Quigley (2016-17) and Chelsea Gunn (2017-18).
 The final goal of that project was to create a digital sustainability roadmap for developers and curators of digital projects to follow.
 The work was initially based on what the project team discovered during its NEH-funded project, “Sustaining MedArt."
 In this blog post, which is a late entry in MITH’s [Digital Stewardship Series](https://mith.umd.edu/tag/mith-digital-stewardship-series/) from 2016, I’m going to talk a bit about what I discovered during the process of using the roadmap for one of MITH’s projects, how I synthesized our discoveries in the form of a concrete tool for MITH to utilize the roadmap afterward, and how this has changed some of my conceptions about digital sustainability practices.